-Behaviours occur for four different reasons (functions) to either get or avoid something.
+Behaviors occur for four different reasons (functions) to either get or avoid something (ErinOakKids, 2020).

-Function (The Why) Description Example Sensory/ Physical Behaviour happens to fulfill an internal need.
-Your child flaps their hands because it results in visual stimulation (which is pleasurable for them).
-Escape/ Avoidance Behaviour happens to escape people, places or tasks.
-When asked to get dressed, your child drops to the ground and yells.
-Their behaviour results in them avoiding or delaying the task.
-Attention Behaviour happens to get a response/attention from parents, siblings, caregivers and/or peers.
-Your child screams because it results in the parent giving him/her attention (it could be positive or negative attention).
-Tangible/Activity Behaviour happens to gain access to items/activities in the environment.
-When your child is told it's time to leave the park they scream and refuse.
+- 1. Sensory/Physical: Behaviour happens to fulfill an internal need.
+For example, your child flaps their hands because it results in visual stimulation (which is pleasurable to them). - 2.
+Escape/Avoidance: Behaviour happens to escape people places, or tasks.
+For example, when asked to get dressed, your child drops to the ground and yells.
+Their behaviour results in them avoiding or delaying the task. - 3.
+Attention: Behaviour happens to get a response/attention from parents, siblings, caregivers, and/or peers.
+For example, your child screams because it results in the parent giving him/her attention (it could be positive or negative attention). - 4.
+Tangible/Activity: Behaviour happens to gain access to items/activities in the environment.
+For example, when your child is told it's time to leave the park they scream and refuse.
 Their behaviour results in them getting to stay and play at the park longer.